pmrt/concurrent-map/README.md

 # Concurrent-map

-Concurrent map based on the popular project [here](https://github.com/orcaman/concurrent-map).
+Concurrent sharded map forked and based on the popular project [here](https://github.com/orcaman/concurrent-map).
 The documentation and API is the same except for the documented changes here.

 ## Changes

 - Changed RWMutex to Mutex.
-- Added NewWithConcurrencyLevel() to specify level of concurrency, which determines the number of shards.
+- Added NewWithConcurrencyLevel() to specify level of concurrency, which determines the number of shards which will be used.
 - Prevents false sharing.

 This version of concurrent sharded map is optimized for use cases which require many new disjoint keys and the number of reads/writes is similar.